thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 The discrete nature of the binomial distribution makes calculating the exact CI hard.
-Because of this, there is widespread usage of many approximations[^newcombe1998], the most is based on the normal approximation to the binomial:
+Because of this, there is widespread usage of many approximations[^newcombe1998].
+The most common one uses the normal approximation to the binomial:

 \begin{equation}